RVP

 Indications & Usage

 1 INDICATIONS AND USAGE Alogliptin and pioglitazone tablets are indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus .
-Alogliptin and pioglitazone tablets are a combination of alogliptin, a dipeptidyl peptidase-4 inhibitor and pioglitazone, a thiazolidinedione which is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus. ( 1 ) Limitations of Use: Should not be used in patients with type 1 diabetes. ( 1 ) Limitations of Use Alogliptin and pioglitazone tablets should not be used in patients with type 1 diabetes mellitus.
+Alogliptin and pioglitazone tablets are a combination of alogliptin, a dipeptidyl peptidase-4 inhibitor, and pioglitazone, a thiazolidinedione agonist of peroxisome proliferator receptor gamma, indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus. ( 1 ) Limitations of Use: Alogliptin and pioglitazone tablets are not recommended for use in patients with type 1 diabetes mellitus. ( 1 ) Limitations of Use Alogliptin and pioglitazone tablets are not recommended for use in patients with type 1 diabetes mellitus.

 Dosage and Administration